-A Normal Redundancy disk group in a 2-node RAC cluster on Azure
+Figure 7.
+Example of a Normal Redundancy disk group in a 2-node RAC cluster

 In a 3-node cluster all disk groups must have High Redundancy to enable full Read-Local capability.
 The GRID disk group containing voting files is required to have two additional quorum disks, so it can have five copies of the voting files.
 Other disk groups also benefit from having the quorum disks to store additional copies of ASM metadata for better failure handling.